shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Gale, come with me.
 Let’s see if anyone’s still alive.”
 Gra picked up Gale and hopped aboard.
 “Hello?
 Any here alive?”

 Gale went around checking for signs of life.
-“This one think all dead.”
+“This one thinks all dead.”

 Gra ran to the stairs to the lower deck.
 “Hello?
 Any one down there?”